friflo/Friflo.Json.Fliox/Engine/README.md

 - 1.15.0    Reduced the number of properties shown for an entity in the debugger.
 See screenshot in Examples.

+- 1.16.0    Add support for entity batches and bulk batch operations to apply multiple entity changes at once.
-- 1.16.0 (planned) **Changed behavior** of the Archetype assigned to entities without components & tags.
+            **Changed behavior** of the Archetype assigned to entities without components & tags.
-            *Now:*    Entities are stored in this archetype.
-            *Before:* Entities were not stored. `Archetype.Entities` returned always an empty result.
+            *Before:* Entities were not stored in this specific Archetype. `Archetype.Entities` returned always an empty result.
+            *Now:*    Entities are stored in this Archetype.